pyavitz/rpi-img-builder/README.md

 GATEWAY=" "			# Your Gateway
 NAMESERVERS=" "			# Your preferred dns

-For headless use: ssh user@ip.add.re.ss
+For headless use: ssh user@ipaddress
 ```

 #### Updating eeprom